kkonstantinidis/ByzShield/README.md

 This project builds on [DETOX] and implements our proposed ByzShield algorithm for robust distributed deep learning.
 Our placement involves three different techniques, namely MOLS, Ramanujan Case 1 & Ramanujan Case 2.
 It also includes three different types of attack on the DETOX framework.

 # Requirements
 We will be working with Python 2 for the local machine (to execute the bash scripts which configure the remote cluster and initiate training/testing) and with Python 3 for the remote cluster of PS/worker nodes (to execute the actual training/testing).
 We recommend using an Anaconda (tested with 2020.02) environment in both cases.
 The local machine would typically be a Linux system (tested with Ubuntu).
 Below, we have reported the exact version of each module that worked for us, however your mileage may vary.
-In this document, commands to be submitted to the terminal will be preceded by `>>` to distinguish them from source files.

 ## AWS EC2 setup
 This project is intended to be launched on AWS EC2.
 It also supports local execution (for MNIST) which we won't discuss here but the procedure is very similar (email me if you need instructions for that).